Techmind/ods-autodigest/readme.txt

 TODO:

+-3) divide by # of messages ? so ratings is less scewed by users who message a lot ?

 -2) logginh to separate file (with current date,so i cna laucnh this shit in screen and forget about it)